Honest Walking Pad Treadmill Review – Worth it or Not?

 In my opinion, YES.
-I already feel less anxious about getting through a long Chicago winter knowing that I have this to hop on during the week – or even on a weekends if I want to binge some reality tv while Adam watches football in the living room 😉 I mostly just love that it’s a way for me to get extra movement (and light cardio!) in without needing to get super sweaty and breathless.
+I felt WAY less anxious about getting through a long Chicago winter knowing that I had this to hop on during the week – or even on a weekends if I wanted to binge some reality tv while Adam watches football in the living room 😉 I also just love that it’s a way for me to get extra movement (and light cardio!) in when I’ms uper busy without needing to get super sweaty and breathless.
 Sometimes a workout feels really daunting, but walking for an hour while answering emails?
 I could do that ANY day.

 As for the price, I know that everyone’s budget is different, so I definitely don’t want to say that the one I have is the only good option.
-WalkingPad has a few different models on their website and I’ve seen this one on TikTok a lot which looks good too!
+Especially with $110 off with code LAKESHORELADY!

 Ultimately, if I you are someone who misses long walks in the winter, who has trouble fitting in workouts because of your long to do list, and/or you’re just looking for a way to get some extra steps in, I think that this is a great investment!